 Designing Your Plan

 Any NQDC plan needs to have forfeiture conditions.
 If there is no risk of losing the benefits, then there is no opportunity cost.
-When people know what they would be giving up in the future by leaving, it makes them hesitate and most the time they realize the cost outweighs the potential benefits of another opportunity.
+When people know what they will be giving up in the future by leaving, it makes them hesitate and most of the time they realize the cost outweighs the potential benefits of another opportunity.

-In the example above Marilyn would lose out on the unvested bonuses if she left within a certain time period.
-Other common forfeitures include non-compete, non-solicitation, and non-disclosure clauses.
 These clauses prevent participants not only from going to the competition within a specified radius, from taking key employees or customers with them, and disclosing any key information about the company.

 Cost vs. Benefit